CancerRxGene/gdsctools/doc/source/data_packages.rst

 Here, we have not yet mentionned the type of cancers or tissues since we used a simple genomic feature file but one we need to repeat this analysis across man y different genomic features files.
 The :class:`gdsctools.gdsc.GDSC` class will help us for that purpose.

 Create data packages across TCGA
 --------------------------------------

 When we do a full GDSC analysis, the cell lines span a set of TCGA tissues (e.g., COREAD, BLCA) and generally we want to perform the analysis not on all cellines at the same time but each type of tissues independently.

-Besides, you may then wish to have data packages not only for a given tissue but also for a given company (if your DrugDecode file is filled properly; see later).
+Besides, you may then wish to have data packages not only for a given TCGA tissue but also for a given company (if your DrugDecode file is filled properly; see later).

 The recommended way is to used the :class:`gdsctools.gdsc.GDSC` class that will help you in this task.

 First, you need to prepare the input data.
 Create a directory and add these